Here’s our best types of bookcases guide including different designs, frame material ideas and tips on how to choose a perfect bookcase for your home.

 It’s great for when you have books that vary greatly in height or for when you want to have plaques, trophies, and other things on there that might require a considerable amount of height compared to your typical bookcase.

-These bookcases are also buildable so if you want to customize your own and build it yourself or get it built for you, there are several ways to get it done with a little bit of handiness and creativity
+These types of bookcases are also buildable, so if you want to customize your own and build it yourself or get it built for you; there are several ways to get it done with a little bit of handiness and creativity

 Frame Material

-Most bookcases are valued for the kind of material that they’re actually made of which is why you need to keep this in mind to ensure that you’re picking something that’s really suited for you and for your tastes.
+Most bookcases are valued for the kind of material that they’re made of which is why you need to keep this in mind to ensure that you’re picking something that’s suited for you and your tastes.
 Let’s break the options down below.

 Wood

-It’s classic and timeliness and what’s great about wood as a bookcase material is that it is also flexible.
+It’s classic and timeless, and what’s great about wood as a bookcase material is its flexibility.
 Check out our guide to the best type of paint for wood furniture here.

-It can be styled into any type of design or build, can come in any stain and paint color imaginable, can come in all sorts of finishes, or if you’re into something more rugged, it can even come in with a bit of a rough finish.
+It can be styled into any design or build, come in any stain and paint color imaginable, come in all sorts of finishes, or if you’re into something more rugged, it can even come in with a bit of a rough finish.

 Engineered Wood

-The two main attractions of engineered wood being used as a material for bookcases is their affordability and their durability.
-They’re quite suitable as furniture material because they’re built to be resistant to moisture, which is a common enemy for furniture pieces in general.
+The two main attractions of engineered wood for bookcases are its affordability and durability.
+They’re quite suitable as furniture materials because they’re built to resist moisture, a common enemy for furniture pieces.

-They’re easy to manufacture which is why they’re so affordable and if you’re trying to get something that will last you for a long time without stretching your budget, then engineered wood should really be your go-to.
+They’re easy to manufacture, which is why they’re so affordable, and if you’re trying to get something that will last you for a long time without stretching your budget, then engineered wood should be your go-to.

 Laminate

-Laminates make it really easy to keep them clean and in their top shape because you can just easily wipe them up.
-They’re also quite resistant to dings and stains, and other typical issues that prove as a problem to most furniture pieces these days.
+Laminates make it easy to keep them clean and in their top shape because you can easily wipe them up.
+They’re also quite resistant to dings, stains, and other typical issues that are a problem to most furniture pieces.

 Melamine

-Bookcases that are made out of melamine as its main material come cheap and they’re very easy to maintain and keep clean.
-They’re also quite durable so you’re rest assured that your investment will last you for a long time.
+Bookcases made of melamine as its main material come cheap and are straightforward to maintain and keep clean.
+They’re also quite durable, so you rest assured that your investment will last long.

-Melamine comes in a lot of different colors but its most common one available is bright white, which is a neutral color, making it very easy to combine with the other colors and elements that you are planning to have in the room that you’re putting it in.
+Melamine comes in a lot of different colors.
+Still, its most common one available is bright white, which is a neutral color, making it very easy to combine with the other colors and elements you plan to have in the room you’re putting it in.

 Metal

-Metal can be easily structured into any type of design you can think of and they’re also less prone to rotting and other similar issues that more organic materials are prone to at times.
+Metal can be easily structured into any design you can think of, and they’re also less prone to rotting and other similar issues that more organic materials are prone to at times.

-Another upside to metal bookcases is that they require very little maintenance, if any.
-They can keep your books and other showpieces safe because they’re not exactly attractive to termites and other pests and on top of all that, they can be kept spic and span with nothing more than a good wipe.
+Another upside to metal types of bookcases is that they require very little maintenance, if any.
+They can keep your books and other showpieces safe because they’re not attractive to termites and other pests, and on top of all that, they can be kept spic and span with nothing more than a good wipe.

 Glass

-Having these bookcases in your space can create an illusion of airiness and openness.
-If you have a slightly smaller space and you’re worried that extra pieces of furniture might make it feel crowded.
-A bookcase that’s made out of glass can be an easily solution to get you out of that overcrowding dilemma.
+Having these types of bookcases in your space can create an illusion of airiness and openness.
+If you have a slightly smaller space and are worried that extra furniture might make it feel crowded.
+A bookcase that’s made out of glass can be an easy solution to get you out of that overcrowding dilemma.

 Bookcase Styles